They're not the Cleavers, said Mike Rozga, but they’re a typical American family and their son, David, was a good kid.

 The 2015 figures included a spike of 1,501 calls in April and 15 reported deaths, a three-fold increase over the five deaths reported in 2014.

-The Morbidity and Mortality Weekly Report (MMWR) includes an article, “Increase in Reported Adverse Health Effects Related to Synthetic Cannabinoid Use — United States, January-May 2015,” that discusses the increase in use and the adverse health effects associated with the synthetic drug.
+includes an article, “Increase in Reported Adverse Health Effects Related to Synthetic Cannabinoid Use — United States, January-May 2015,” that discusses the increase in use and the adverse health effects associated with the synthetic drug.

 Synthetic cannabinoids include various psychoactive chemicals or a mixture of such chemicals that are sprayed onto plant material, which is then smoked or ingested to achieve a high.